novalogica/pcf-kanban-control/README.md

 ## View Types

 The dropdown automatically adjusts to the associated dataset view.
-If a new **OptionSet** column is added, the control updates dynamically to reflect the new values.
+If a new **Choice** column is added, the control updates dynamically to reflect the new values.
 Also, if the table has any active BPFs, they will appear as an option in the "View type" dropdown.

 - Column Order: Card columns are reordered based on the dataset view’s column order.